- Open fire

 - Bed linen and towels inc. in rent

 - Free roadside parking outside the cottage on a first come, first served basis

 - Note: Max

 About the location

-Haworth 5 miles; Halifax 7 miles; Skipton 18 miles.
+Haworth 5 miles; Halifax 7 miles; Skipton 18 miles; Holmfirth 19 miles

 The attractive, little Pennine town of Hebden Bridge sits within the Calderdale area and provides home to the picturesque Rochdale Canal and a delightful Victorian railway station.
 Excellent walking country, with the National Trust owned Hardcastle Crags and the Pennine Way close by, this delightful location is also the first 'Walkers are Welcome' town in the UK, a scheme supported by the Ramblers’ Association.
-Alternatively, scenic drives and cycling can be enjoyed across the moors; journey to Haworth where the splendid Parsonage Museum commemorates the famous Bronte family who lived there.
+Alternatively, scenic drives and fabulous cycling, as featured on 2nd stage of the 2014 Tour de France and the 2015 Tour de Yorkshire, can be enjoyed from your doorstep.
+Journey to Haworth where the splendid Parsonage Museum commemorates the famous Bronte family who lived there.
 The area is also a must for steam railway enthusiasts who will enjoy the thriving Worth Valley Railway, whilst the highly acclaimed Eureka Museum is in Halifax, noted for its unique Piece Hall and its Victorian architecture.
-Skipton, “Gateway to the Dales”, is an easy and scenic car ride away.
+The stunning architecture of the Dean Clough complex should also be admired and is just seven miles away.
+Skipton, “Gateway to the Dales” and Holmfirth, recognised from Last of the Summer Wine, are both easy and scenic car rides away.

 - Last minute